Statistical Consulting Service

 You can book a virtual appointment with a consultant using our online booking service.
 Visit the booking pages for Andrea Howard or Yan Liu to view available appointment times and book a Zoom meeting.

 You will get the most out of a consulting meeting if you can come prepared to discuss the following: (1) your research questions and hypotheses.
 What problem are you trying to solve?
 What do you expect to find?
 (2) any preliminary work you’ve done or methods you’re considering using to analyze your data; and, if applicable, (3) analysis output, if you’re struggling to interpret it.
 If you’re working on something complex, reach out to a consultant in advance of your appointment with some preliminary information.

 My areas of strength include measurement, factor analysis, structural equation modelling, multilevel modelling, and regression.
 I was first trained as a developmental psychologist, and consequently I have a strong background and interest in methods for longitudinal data analysis.
 Managing missing data and strategies for handing categorical data in longitudinal research are among the most frequently-asked topics I encounter in consulting.
-I work primarily in the SAS and Mplus software packages, but am also familiar with SPSS and HLM.
+I work primarily in the R, SAS, and Mplus software environments, but am also familiar with SPSS and HLM.